 BILL NUMBER/SHORT TITLE: HB 52 - Protect Those Who Serve & Protect Act of 2025 [Ed.
 3] (cont'd)

+STAT ГИТЕ

-§ 14-34.5.
-Assault with a firearm on a public safety officer.
+-34.5.
+Assault with a firearm on a nublic safety officer

+a pablic safety officer.

+CRIPTION

+section (a):

+• rson who
-- 1. commits an assault

-- 2. with a firearm
+commits an assault with a firearm

 - 3. upon a public safety officer

-- 4. while the officer is in the performance of their duties.
+4. while the officer is in the per rformance of their duties.

+PRO POSED OFFENSE CLASS

+RENT: Class D felony.

+,

-PROPOSED: Class C felony.
+PRO POSED: Class C felony.

+ΛNΛ LYSIS

+ed offenses which reasonably tend to result or do result in serious

+which also implicate physical safety concerns by use of a deadly

+ccupied dwelling as Class D felonies.

-The Sentencing Commission classified offenses which reasonably tend to result or do result in serious infringements on property interest which also implicate physical safety concerns by use of a deadly weapon or an offense involving an occupied dwelling as Class D felonies.
+The Sentencing Commission classific ed offenses which reasonably tend to result or do result in serious

-The Sentencing Commission classified offenses which reasonably tend to result or do result in serious long-term personal injury or in serious long-term or widespread societal injury as Class C felonies.
+long -term personal injury or in serio us long-term or widespread societal injury as Class C felonies.

-"Public safety officer" is defined by this bill in G.S.
+"Pub olic safety officer" is defined by t his bill in G.S.
 14-34.7A(a)(2).

+FIND DINGS

+Bill is consistent with the C Offense Classification Criteria.

+Bill is inconsistent with the Offense Classification Criteria.

+Offense Classification Crite ria are not applicable.

+A finding that a bill is either consistent or inconsistent with the Sentencing Commission's Offense Classification Criteria does not imply either support for or opposition to the bill itself.